jing-xiang/tp/docs/UserGuide.md

 Example of usage:
 ```
 delete member Alice
+deletem Alice
+dm Alice
-    Deleted member: Charlie
+    Deleted member: Alice
 ```

 ### Deleting a transaction: `delete transaction`

-Deletes a transaction from the list of transactions in LongAh!.
+Deletes a transaction from the list of transactions in the group.

 Format: `delete transaction [TRANSACTION_INDEX]` OR `deletet` OR `dt`
 * The `TRANSACTION_INDEX` should be an existing transaction number.